-These generations are only responding to what we are teaching them, and we teach only part of the truth.
+These generations are only responding to what todays churches are teaching them, and they teach only part of the truth.

 Mr. McDowell opens his book, The Last Christian Generation (2006), with a smattering of statistics that demonstrate that, while many of our young believe in God and still want a relationship with Him, their foundational concepts differ from what we claim to be teaching in our churches.
 Some of the differences in what they believe are shown in a chart on page 15: